freitzzz/insis-acervo-biblioteca-2019-2020/acervo-biblioteca-mb/ContinuousIntegrationAndDelivery/README.md

 # Continuous Integration and Delivery

-This folder exposes all documents related to the CI/CD processes applied for Acervo Biblioteca.
+This folder exposes all documents related to the CI & CD processes applied for Acervo Biblioteca.

 ## Motivations